KristersKat/3DFunction/README.md

 # NameDay
-Visualizes a funcion in 3D space
+Visualizes a function in 3D space